Dual Roles for Membrane Association of Drosophila Axin in Wnt Signaling

 Deregulation of the Wnt signal transduction pathway underlies numerous congenital disorders and cancers.
 Axin, a concentration-limiting scaffold protein, facilitates assembly of a "destruction complex" that prevents signaling in the unstimulated state and a plasma membrane-associated "signalosome" that activates signaling following Wnt stimulation.
 In the classical model, Axin is cytoplasmic under basal conditions, but relocates to the cell membrane after Wnt exposure; however, due to the very low levels of endogenous Axin, this model is based largely on examination of Axin at supraphysiological levels.
 Here, we analyze the subcellular distribution of endogenous Drosophila Axin in vivo and find that a pool of Axin localizes to cell membrane proximal puncta even in the absence of Wnt stimulation.
 Axin localization in these puncta is dependent on the destruction complex component Adenomatous polyposis coli (Apc).
 In the unstimulated state, the membrane association of Axin increases its Tankyrase-dependent ADP-ribosylation and consequent proteasomal degradation to control its basal levels.
 Furthermore, Wnt stimulation does not result in a bulk redistribution of Axin from cytoplasmic to membrane pools, but causes an initial increase of Axin in both of these pools, with concomitant changes in two post-translational modifications, followed by Axin proteolysis hours later.
 Finally, the ADP-ribosylated Axin that increases rapidly following Wnt stimulation is membrane associated.
 We conclude that even in the unstimulated state, a pool of Axin forms membrane-proximal puncta that are dependent on Apc, and that membrane association regulates both Axin levels and Axin's role in the rapid activation of signaling that follows Wnt exposure.

 Wang, Zhenghan; Tacchelly-Benites, Ofelia; Yang, Eungi; and Ahmed, Yashi, "Dual Roles for Membrane Association of Drosophila Axin in Wnt Signaling" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 173.